• Home

 • Detailed trail notes

-Just a few minutes from Big Sky Town Center, this family-friendly hike is short, sweet, and stunning — a perfect recipe for things to do in Big Sky Montana.
+Just minutes from Big Sky Town Center (there’s actually a path to the trailhead FROM Town Center!), this family-friendly hike is short, sweet, and stunning — a perfect recipe.

 Once you reach the falls, there are multiple paths to different overlooks up top and a natural pool at the base.
 Feel free to have lunch here or swim carefully — the water’s cold and the current is fast.
 Nothing says Big Sky Montana summer like a dip in a freezing cold waterfall!